 Hailey’s diagnosis came as a huge jolt: a rare, almost always fatal tumor called diffuse intrinsic pontine glioma (DIPG).
 “The doctors were shocked by the size of the tumor,” Hilary recalls.

 DIPGs are so fatal because doctors haven’t had any success at treating them — and in fact haven’t known where to start.
 The problem has to do with where they occur.
 DIPGs nestle among the nerves in a portion of the brain stem called the pons, which controls our breathing, blood pressure and heart rate.

-“For 40 years, we didn’t have the surgical techniques to safely take a biopsy of a DIPG,” says Mark Kieran, MD, PhD, director of the Brain Tumor Program at Dana-Farber/Children’s Hospital Cancer Center (DF/CHCC), a partnership between Dana-Farber Cancer Institute and Boston Children’s focused on treating children with cancer.
+“For 40 years, we didn’t have the surgical techniques to safely take a biopsy of a DIPG,” says Mark Kieran, MD, PhD, director of the Brain Tumor Program at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, a partnership between Dana-Farber and Boston Children’s focused on treating children with cancer.